svnrnns/aurora-vue3/README.md

 ### setMaxConcurrentRequestsLimit

 Sets the maximum concurrent requests limit for the Aurora instance. <br>
-Throws an **Error** if the parameter is not a number or is an infinite number.
+Throws an **AuroraClassError** if the parameter is not a number or is an infinite number.
 | Param | Type | Nullable | Desc |
 |-----------------------|-----------------|----------|--------------------------------------------------------------------------------------------------------------------------------------|
 | limit | Number | &check; | The maximum concurrent requests limit.
 If null or undefined (left empty), or if 0, concurrency control is effectively disabled.
 If a positive number, sets the maximum concurrent requests to that value. |